Enriched functional limit theorems for dynamical systems: General complete convergence of multidimensional cluster point processes

 \begin{proposition} Let $m\in\N$ and for each $\ell=1,\ldots,m$ let $J_\ell,\;A_\ell$ be given, as in \eqref{eq:rectangles}.
 For $n\in\N$, consider the respective versions $J_{n,\ell},\;A_{n,\ell}$ given in \eqref{eq:Jnl-def} and \eqref{eq:rectangles-n-bi}.
 Assume that $\D_{q_n}$ and $\D'_{q_n}$ hold.
 Also assume that there exists a $\sigma$-finite outer measure $\nu$ such that \eqref{eq:limit-Anq} holds.
 Then

 \end{proposition}

-The following proposition gives the first equality in Proposition~\ref{prop:indep-increments} from the definition of $A_{n,\ell}$ and since $q_n=o(n)$.
-The idea is that the non-occurrence of the asymptotically rare event $A_{n,\ell}$ can be replaced by the non-occurrence of the event $\A_{n,\ell}$, up to an asymptotically negligible error.
-This goes back to \cite[Proposition~1]{FFT12} and was further developed in \cite[Proposition 2.7]{FFT15}.
+The first equality follows from the fact that the non-occurrence of the asymptotically rare event $A_{n,\ell}$ can be replaced by the non-occurrence of the event $\A_{n,\ell}$, up to an asymptotically negligible error.
+This idea goes back to \cite[Proposition~1]{FFT12} and was further developed in \cite[Proposition 2.7]{FFT15}.
 We refer to \cite[Proposition~3.2]{FFM20} for a proof.
+The second equality in Proposition~\ref{prop:indep-increments} follows from minor adjustments to the argument used to prove \cite[Theorem~3.3]{FFM20}.